 We live in stressful times.
-Stress at work and at home to meet deadlines and exceed expectations and the added stress of not doing justice to oneself.
+Stress at work and home to meet deadlines and exceed expectations and the added stress of not doing justice to oneself.
 The reasons for getting stressed could be multifarious.
-Unfortunately, stress just doesn’t make you feel awful, it actually hurts your body at the cellular level and is a harbinger of diseases, both acute and chronic.
-Psychological stress that we feel easily manifests into physiological stress and creates an environment within our body that is conducive to the development of myriad diseases.
+Unfortunately, stress just doesn’t make you feel awful, it hurts your body at the cellular level and is a harbinger of diseases, both acute and chronic.
+The psychological stress that we feel easily manifests in physiological stress and creates an environment within our body that is conducive to the development of myriad diseases.

 This is a classic scenario of imminent, life-threatening danger.
-This is a true stressful situation and it elicits, what is known as, a “fight or flight response.”
+This is a truly stressful situation and it elicits, what is known as, a “fight or flight response.”
 In such a situation, our ancestor has only two options – to fight the smilodon or to flee.
-In order to fight or flee, the body prepares itself in a fascinating manner.
+To fight or flee, the body fascinatingly prepares itself.
 All metabolic activities are directed towards preparing the body to fight or flee.
 Energy is directed towards these activities.
 All non-essential activities are given secondary preference.
 Stored nutrients rush towards the muscle cells to give them all the energy they require to address the situation.
 A mélange of chemicals are released that sharpen our instincts and make our brain extra vigilant.
-I guess fleeing from the spot with all the energy would have been the best option for our ancestor in this scenario.
+I guess fleeing from the spot with all the energy would have been the best option for our ancestors in this scenario.